mstricklin6400/pandas/README.md

  - The CSV is small so the examples run quickly.
 - Change the names/ages in the notebook or script to match your own information before submitting.

+Release notes
+ - v0.1.0 — Initial upload of the pandas Getting Started assignment (notebook, runnable script, data, and requirements).

+If you'd like an official GitHub Release created on the remote, I can create that too (requires authentication).
+I also created a local tag `v0.1.0` and pushed it to the remote when updating the repo.
 If you want, I can help check your files before you push them.